pictures and video screenshots published here

 with permission of the website Ukrainer.net

 In the field of art environments, it happens occasionally that for years a site is only known to the nearest neighbors and remains unnoticed by the general public.
-And then it can happen that at some moment a creation comes above the radar, as with this art environment in Ukraine.
+And then it can happen that at some moment a creation comes in the range of the radar, as with this art environment in Ukraine.

 ensemble with Vakula, a character in a story by Gogol